-The Department of Fundamental Energy Science schedule an additional 2nd time entrance exam. in September.
-Also as for international applicants, there is a special selection in February.
+Also as for international applicants, there may be a special selection in February.

-The above is the information in 2020.
-Please confirm the guidelines for applicants in 2021 for details.
+The above is the information in 2022.
+Please confirm the guidelines for applicants in 2023 for details.

-Exam. for Doctoral Program is scheduled in August 2021 and February 2022.
+Exam. for Doctoral Program is scheduled in August 2023 and February 2024.

-The number of doctoral course students to be admitted listed above are for the academic year starting in April 2021.
-A small number of students (including overseas students) is admitted to enter the doctoral course from October 2021 through examinations held on the same day.
+The number of doctoral course students to be admitted listed above are for the academic year starting in April 2024.
+A small number of students (including overseas students) is admitted to enter the doctoral course from October 2023 through examinations held on the same day.